modir/mvc-tutorial/docs/app.md

 # A simple Todo -App

-Now that we have our own MVC up and running we can start implementing functionality.
+Now that we have our own MVC framework up and running we can start implementing functionality.
 We will create a Todo App to keep track of our notes and tasks.